Self-Care Routine Activities

 What is self-care?

-Self-care is a blanket term for all the things you can do to take ownership of your personal health and wellness.
+Self-care is a term that encompasses all the things you can do to preserve or improve your well-being, happiness, personal health and wellness.
 Though the terms health and wellness are often used interchangeably, they actually mean different things.

 To distinguish them, let’s start by defining health as what you need to survive, and wellness as what you need to thrive.
 Going a step further:

 Surviving is living or existing, while thriving is developing and progressing in life.